A little about myself...

 I started in the graphic arts/academic program in high school and then onto college for training in illustration and design.
 Two years later I graduated from Red River College and went to work in an in-house ad agency, then moved on to become the Art Director for Global TV Saskatoon, free-lanced for advertising agencies, as well as doing fine art commissioned portraits and paintings.

-It's funny but we tend to think that bad things only happen to other people and that statistics really aren't about us.
-I was about to get schooled on that.
-In the 1990's, I became chronically ill and was forced to leave my corporate position and struggled to paint in studio.
-I regrouped and then entered into university to complete a BA and Social Work Degree but this was not to be as my health deteriorated further.
-Then in 2006 my mother developed Alzheimer's disease and I left my life to take care of hers.
-These experiences profoundly changed both myself and my art.
+It started in the 80's but by the 1990's I became chronically ill and was forced to leave my corporate position and struggled to paint in studio.
+I regrouped and entered into university and embarked upon earning a BA and Social Work Degree but was unable to complete that due to health challenges and having to leave university to take care of my mother who developed Alzheimer's disease.
+These experiences profoundly changed both myself and my art in dramatic ways.

-I had started out as a Realist painter but as a result of my life experiences and artistic growth I now work in a way described as Abstract Expressionism.
+I had started out as a realist painter but now create in ways more aptly described as abstract expressionism.
 The pieces I produce are emotionally evocative and visually dynamic with a mystical quality that is very heavily influenced by Nature and my experience of it.
 One can usually see many forms and symbols of it in my art.
 I use "the force" of abstraction to unbind me from literal interpretations so that both I, and the viewer, can be freed and enabled to interpret and experience the artwork in a way that is relevant to them.